 As her mom, I badly wanted to make the pain go away, but I couldn’t.
 It took two long years of nightly pain and doctor appointment after doctor appointment as we struggled to find out what was wrong with our daughter.
 It was two years before we had our answer and Elise was diagnosed with juvenile idiopathic arthritis.
 A very serious and potentially fatal form of arthritis that affects 3 in every 1,000 children.

 By four years of age, Elise had begun weekly Methotrexate injections to stop the inflammation from attacking her body and preventing permanent damage to her joints.
-And now at 15 she’s already had two knee surgeries and the arthritis has started attacking her left eye.
+By 15 years of age, she had already had two knee surgeries and the arthritis has started attacking her left eye.

 But to look at Elise you’d never know she suffers with arthritis.
 Elise looks healthy.